Grant Dillon muses with long time friend Joel Rickert about his

 monthly, very theatrical."
 "I enjoy layering, maybe too much, a room should

-invested more in creating a lasting effect that goes beyond "seasonal rooms."
-"So
+"I've invested more in creating a lasting effect that goes beyond "seasonal

-much in our world today is really ugly, neglected, shabby and sad looking, the
+rooms."
+"So much in our world today is really ugly, neglected, shabby and sad

-threshold for good taste has gotten so low or is just not existent in so much of
+looking, the threshold for good taste has gotten so low or is just not existent in

-the country, it's dismal."
-Grant's inspiration for creating an environment is
+so much of the country, it's dismal."
+Grant's inspiration for creating an

-drawn from childhood, friends, movies, "anything that pulls at your emotions."
+environment is drawn from childhood, friends, movies, "anything that pulls at

-"I'm nostalgic, I love the theatrics and drama of decors of yesteryear, you just
+your emotions."
+"I'm nostalgic, I love the theatrics and drama of decors of

-don't see that kind of detail and style in this country anymore."
-I remember
+yesteryear, you just don't see that kind of detail and style in this country

-fabulous colorful candy shops, Polynesian Tiki cocktail bars, and geometric
+anymore."
+I remember fabulous colorful candy shops, Polynesian Tiki cocktail

-having a garden fit for a Tuscan villa."
-Grant spends his time decorating on a
+sensibility and look here."
+Grant now spends his time decorating on a personal

-personal level, entertaining friends, assisting with projects, and offering a hand
+level, entertaining friends, assisting with projects, and offering a hand to those

-to those who want to take a journey into the world of decor.
+who want to take a journey into the world of decor.
+"Our world is much

 Grant credits close friends for their contributions, "I'm so thankful to be